NotAllMen

 The hashtag #NotAllMen is a feminist Internet meme.

-A shortening of the phrase "not all men are like that", sometimes abbreviated "NAMALT", it is a satirical parody of arguments used to deflect attention away from men in discussions of sexual assault, the gender pay gap, and other feminist issues.
+A shortening of the phrase "not all men are like that" (sometimes abbreviated NAMALT), it is a satirical parody of arguments used to deflect attention away from men in discussions of sexual assault, the gender pay gap, and other feminist issues.

 Origins and usage

 Response to feminist discourse

 The phrase "not all men are like that" has been in use online since the mid-2000s as a general defense of men.

 It was used as a catchphrase among men's rights activists (MRAs) in response to online discussions of misogyny or sexual abuse which they saw as blaming all men as perpetrators.

 Jess Zimmerman writes that before 2013, "not all men" was absent from discussions of popular derailment tactics used in response to feminist discourse; in its place were phrases such as "'what about the men?' and 'patriarchy hurts men too'—pleas for inclusion, not for exemption".

 Zimmerman also highlights a use of the phrase dating to 1985 in Joanna Russ's novel On Strike Against God, where a character muses:

-Earlier use of the phrase have been cited to Charles Dickens in 1836.

 Writing at The Awl, John Herrman lists additional uses of the phrase as far back as 1863.

+In Charles Dickens' 1836 novel The Pickwick Papers, the character Miss Wardle says, "Men are such deceivers", to which another character replies, "They are, they are [...] but not all men."

 Popularization as a meme

-Kelsey McKinney writes at Vox that the phrase "not all men" has been "reappropriated by feminists and turned into a meme meant to parody its pervasiveness and bad faith."
+Kelsey McKinney writes at Vox that the phrase "not all men" has been "reappropriated by feminists and turned into a meme meant to parody its pervasiveness and bad faith".

 Both the phrase and hashtag "#NotAllMen" have been used as a satire of defensive reactions by men.

 The first appearance of the meme in popular media was a satirical tweet by Shafiqah Hudson in 2013 that quickly went viral: